greycats/Parse.swift/README.md

     	let description = Field<String>("description")
     	let author = Field<User>("author")
     }

+    // To log in user
+    User.logIn("username", password: "password") { user, error in }

+    // Let us assume user is already logged in in this snippet guard let me = User.currentUser else { return }

-    // you can optionally pre-load all documents to file, and queries later on will be performed locally instead of remotely.
+    // you can optionally pre-load all documents to file, and queries later on will be performed locally as much as possible.
     Document.persistent(86400)

-    // to perform a query, for more query options, see Query.swift Document.query().list { documents, error in
+    // to perform a query
+    Document.query().list { documents, error in
         ...
     }